Public Works Loans Act 1817

 The Public Works Loans Act 1817 (57 Geo.
 3. c.
-34), also known as the Poor Employment Act 1817, was an act passed by the Parliament of the United Kingdom.
+34), also known as the Poor Employment Act 1817, was an act of the Parliament of the United Kingdom.

 The act was passed in order "to authorise the issue of Exchequer Bills and the Advance of Money out of the Consolidated Fund, to a limited Amount, for the carrying on of Public Works and Fisheries in the United Kingdom and Employment of the Poor in Great Britain".

 Under the act, the Exchequer Bill Loan Commission was set up to help finance public works projects that would generate employment.

+Subsequent developments

+The whole act was repealed by section 57 of, and the third schedule to, the Public Works Loans Act 1875 (38 & 39 Vict. c.
+55), which came into force on 1 April 1876.